 Additionally, the Operations & Maintenance Business plays an increasingly prominent role.
-With the state-of-the-art control room, a 24/7 service and a volume of around 1,800 Megawatt of wind and solar energy under surveillance juwi is one of the big players in the field of technical and business operations.
+With the state-of-the-art control room, a 24/7 service and a volume of globally around 3,000 Megawatt of wind and solar energy under surveillance juwi is one of the big players in the field of technical and business operations.

 The political framework in Germany and abroad deteriorate distinctly.
 After the reform of the German Renewable Energies Act in 2012, the German solar market collapses. juwi reacts by restructuring the company and dissociates from marginal businesses in the years to follow: The company stops its B2C, biogas, wood pellet businesses as well as the development of components.
 Instead, juwi concentrates on the development and construction of wind- and solar farms and their operation and maintenance.
 By the end of 2014, Mannheim energy supplier MVV Energie AG takes a 50.1 per cent share of the juwi Group.
+Today MVV Energy AG is the sole Shareholder of the juwi group.
 This partnership stabilizes juwi lastingly and offers new perspectives for the future.

 A reorientation is also conducted on an international level.
 Subsidiaries in Europe and Central America are closed, at the same time, business activities are increased in Japan, Thailand, on the Philippines, in Australia and in Singapore.
 New subsidiaries are also opened in Dubai and Turkey.
 In Germany, juwi consolidates its position as one of the leading developers of wind farms and realises numerous parks – among them the largest wind farm in southwestern Germany.